 You can also contact FAC and they can help you get your merchant account set up in your country if you do not want to deal with the bank directly.

-The big difference between Tilopay and Webgold is that instead of charging you a yearly license for the integration, Tilopay charges your business 1% per transaction.
+Tilopay charges your business 1% per transaction.
 This would be on top of your F.A.C fees and in addition to what the bank would charge you for your merchant account.
 After setting up your merchant account, your First Atlantic Commerce Account, you will then set up your Tilopay account and they will connect your F.A.C gateway, to shopify.